Proud to be celebrating 170 years in business

 There are likely to be tax implications for you depending on how the deal is structured and therefore you should seek advice from your accountant on this point.

-Heads of Terms and Due Diligence
+Heads of terms and due diligence

-Once a decision has been made regarding the deal we can prepare and negotiate the content of Heads of Terms to be signed by the buyer and the seller.
+Once a decision has been made regarding the deal, we can prepare and negotiate the content of Heads of Terms to be signed by the buyer and the seller.

-Due diligence is the process whereby the buyer can ask the seller detailed questions about the business so that they can ensure that they have a complete picture of the business that they are buying.
-Our team can assist and guide you through the due diligence process, if you are the buyer to advise upon the questions that you should be asking and if you are the seller to advise upon your replies to the questions raised by the buyer and to assist in collating the relevant documentation to be disclosed.
+Due diligence is the process whereby the buyer can ask the seller detailed questions about the business so that they can ensure that they have a complete picture of the business they are buying.
+Our team can assist and guide you through the due diligence process, if you are the buyer to advise upon the questions that you should be asking, and if you are the seller to advise upon your replies to the questions raised by the buyer and to assist in collating the relevant documentation to be disclosed.

-Once the due diligence process is complete we can draft the relevant contract, an Asset Sale and Purchase Agreement if the deal is structured as an asset sale or a Share Purchase Agreement if the deal is structured as a share sale.
-Our team can provide extensive advice regarding warranties, indemnities, apportionment and post- completion covenants.
+Once the due diligence process is complete we can draft the relevant contract, an Asset Sale and Purchase Agreement if the deal is structured as an asset sale, or a Share Purchase Agreement if the deal is structured as a share sale.
+Our team can provide extensive advice regarding warranties, indemnities, apportionment and post-completion covenants.
 Our team will liaise with your accountant regarding the tax warranties and tax covenant (if appropriate).

 Our team will also provide advice regarding the Disclosure Letter and bundle which needs to be prepared by the buyer as well as other ancillary documents such as resignations, board minutes and forms to be filed at Companies House.